-MERIT SYSTEM - PROMOTION AND DETAIL
+ARTICLE 18 MERIT SYSTEM - PROMOTION AND DETAIL

 - 18.1 All personnel actions involving career progression shall be consonant with the spirit and intent of the Merit System and the Civil Service Reform Act.
 The Agency agrees to provide information as needed for all employees to enhance their understanding of the Merit System and to assure fair, equitable and consistent practices in carrying out the merit promotion procedures. - 18.2 The Department of the Interior merit promotion plan will be followed.
 The Union may consult regarding any proposed changes in the plan which would affect bargaining unit employees.
 The Parties agree that it is the responsibility of the selecting official to select the qualified individual whom he/she believes will best meet the requirements of the position to be filled.
-The Agency retains the right to fill vacancies by any source such as promotion, reassignment, transfer, new appointment, etc. - 18.3 Details for more than 120 calendar days to higher graded positions or to positions with known promotion potential shall be competitively processed. - 18.4 Temporary promotions of more than 120 calendar days will be made based on competitive procedures. - 18.5 The Union's access to promotional material will be in accordance with 5 U.S.C.
+The Agency retains the right to fill vacancies by any source such as promotion, reassignment, transfer, new appointment, etc. - 18.3 Details for more than 120 calendar days to higher graded positions or to positions with known promotion potential shall be competitively processed. - 18.4 Temporary promotions of more than 120 calendar days will be made based on competitive procedures. - 18 .5 The Union's access to promotional material will be in accordance with 5 U.S.C.
 7114(b)(4) Representation Rights and Duties.

-FACILITIES AND SERVICES
+ARTICLE 19 FACILITIES AND SERVICES

 19.1 Space on bulletin boards shall be available for use by the Union for posting of notices and literature of the Union.
 The Union will be responsible for all posting and removal of material.
 Copies of material posted shall be furnished to the designated Agency representative.
-All postings at the Arizona State Office, Phoenix Field Office and Kingman Field Office will be sent to the Agency representative to post for NFFE, Material provided by the Union for posting on official bulletin boards shall not reflect on the integrity or motives of the Agency, any individuals, other labor organizations, government agencies or activities of the Federal Government.
+Material posted by the Union on official bulletin boards shall not reflect on the integrity or motives of the Agency, any individuals. other labor organizations, government agencies or activities of the Federal Government.

-- 19.2 The Union shall have access to office space, upon request, to perform representational duties. - 19.3 Tbe Union shall have access to telephones for local calls to perform representational duties.
-Long distance calls for representational purposes will be kept to a minimum; a log will be submitted to the Agency monthly. - 19.4 The Union shall have access to a telephone line for a facsimile.
+- 19.2 The Union shall have access to office space, upon request, to perform representational duties. - 19.3 The Union shall have access to telephones for local calls to perform representational duties.
+Long distance calls for representational purposes will be kept to a minimum; a log will be submitted to the Agency monthly.
+19.4 The Union shall have access to a telephone line for a facsimile.
 The Union will provide facsimile equipment.